Keywords

 Syphilis is a cosmopolitan infection, with recent infections (primary or secondary syphilis <1 year) posing the highest risk of mother-to-child transmission.
 In such cases, early treatment is crucial in determining obstetric prognosis.

-This study aims to present current data and improve the management of syphilis in pregnant women in the city of Kisangani.
+This study aims to present current data of syphilis in pregnant women and improve the management of syphilis in pregnant women in the city of Kisangani.

 This is an analytical case-control study covering the period from July 1, 2023, to December 1, 2023.
-The study was conducted at Makiso Kisangani General Referral Hospital, with a study population of 976 pregnant women.
-A non-exhaustive sampling method was used, selecting a sample of 145 pregnant women diagnosed with syphilis and 145 others diagnosed with out syphilis.
+The study was conducted at Makiso Kisangani General Referral Hospital, with a study population of 290 pregnant women.
+A non-exhaustive sampling method was used, selecting, in the obstetrical department, a sample of 145 pregnant women diagnosed with syphilis and 145 others diagnosed with out syphilis.
 Data were analyzed using R software version 4.3.

 Syphilis, prevalence, risk factors of syphilys in pregnancy, maternel and fetal prognosis.

-Syphilis is caused by Treponema pallidum.
-This sexually transmitted infection can also be transmitted vertically.
+Syphilis is a sexually transmitted disease caused by Treponema pallidum.
+It can also be transmitted vertically.
 If left untreated, syphilis can lead to complications during the second or third trimesters of pregnancy.1,2

 The diagnosis of syphilis is simple and its treatment less expensive and not contraindicated during pregnancy.
 But syphilis in pregnant women is still an underestimated public health problem.
 According to the WHO, 2 million women are infected with syphilis worldwide and among untreated cases there are 65% of fetal complications.7,8